kunigami/kunigami.github.io/blog/_posts/2024-06-03-coroutines-in-cpp.md

 };
 {% endhighlight %}

-The key method is `await_suspect()`: when we get a handler we access the promise and set the string there.
+The key method is `await_suspend()`: when we get a handler we access the promise and set the string there.
 Of course we need to make sure the `Promise` object can store a string too:

 {% highlight c++ %}
 struct Promise {